soymadip/SDMP/README.md

    ```
 2. Edit the [.env](./.env) file with the required values.

+3. Adjust application config in [`app/config.php`](./app/config.php).

-3. Run the setup:
+4. Run the setup:

    ```shell
    ./run
    ```
-4. Access the application at:
+5. Access the application at:
    ```shell
    http://localhost:8080
    ```

-5. Also for,
+6. Also for,
    - **pgAdmin**: `http://localhost:5050`
    - **SQL Server**: `http://localhost:5432`

-## 📊 App Configuration

-The configuration file can be found in `app/config.php`.

 ## 🙏 Credits